Johncvieri/Oto-YT/PROJECT_ANALYSIS.md

 - This should force n8n to use basic authentication instead of user management
 - With basic auth active and user management disabled, the system should prompt for credentials
 - Credentials should be: username johncvieri, password @John221198

+## Configuration Issue Identified
+- Date: Senin, 20 Oktober 2025
+- Found configuration conflict between Railway settings and application code
+- Railway.json properly sets basic auth credentials and disables user management
+- However, JavaScript files (unified-config.js, start-monitoring.js, railway-direct-start.js) were overriding Railway environment variables
+- The JavaScript files were forcing N8N_USER_MANAGEMENT_ENABLED to "true" which conflicted with Railway's "false" setting
+- This caused the system to show the main dashboard instead of requesting authentication

+## Configuration Fix Applied
+- Date: Senin, 20 Oktober 2025
+- Updated unified-config.js to respect existing environment variables instead of overriding them
+- Updated railway-direct-start.js to use environment variables with defaults instead of hardcoding values
+- Updated start-monitoring.js to include N8N_USER_MANAGEMENT_ENABLED in the log output
+- Now the application will respect the Railway configuration settings instead of overriding them
+- This should allow basic auth to work properly with the credentials set in Railway